kstar1996/MTCNN-PureC/README.md

 The input data is a RGB CHW txt, and output is the keypoints of face and bounding box of face.

-This project is the C implementation of MTCNN, no dependent library, mainly written for the MCU of the arm platform, and can be accelerated by the [ARM-CMSIS-DSP](https://github.com/ARM-software/CMSIS_5) library during deployment For matrix multiplication operations, please refer to the official documentation.

 This project simplified `arm_math.h` and `arm_mat_mult_f32.c` while keeping the API unchanged, so as to run on the PC platform.

-The input is a text file in RGB CHW format, and the output is the face bounding box and face key points.
+This input is a text file in RGB CHW format, and the output is the face bounding box and face key points.

 ## Usage
 ```shell